Category Archives: MICROSOFT

 P2 – Currently fixed page width is restrictive due to lengthy documentation

-Developer Feedback Research
+Developer Research Feedback

-1. I wish the Dev Center could retain basics about my dev environment and when I search for content the site should reflect the primary language I use.
+1. I wish the Dev Center could retain basics about my dev environment, and when I search for content, the site should reflect the primary language I use.

 2. Need the ability to filter on platform development – I want to see related classes, properties, and members without losing context.
 The TOC control takes a lot of time to load and find related APIs.